swagger-api/swaggerhub-maven-plugin/README.md

 **`scmProjectCollection`** | Project collection which contains the target repositories project | no | `AZURE_DEVOPS_SERVER` | DefaultCollection
 **`enableScmIntegration`** | Specifies whether to enable the SCM integration.
 If enabled, SwaggerHub changes will be pushed automatically on save | no | - |true
 **`branch`** | The repository branch to push SwaggerHub changes to | no | - | SWAGGERHUB

-**Note:** SCM integration provisioning is currently supported in SwaggerHub SaaS only.

 #### Multi-upload considerations